-In my opinion, MetaMask’s integration allowing you to store digital art is second to none, and if that’s your focus, you should definitely consider the wallet as a primary vault for collectables.
+In my opinion, MetaMask’s integration allowing you to store digital art is second to none.
+If that’s your focus, you should definitely consider the wallet as a primary vault for collectables and digital assets.

 Trust Wallet’s fees are pretty straightforward.
 The only fees it charges are the fees to compensate miners or transaction processors and staking.
 The app itself doesn’t charge a transfer fee as long as you are using the in-app DEX or when using DApp browser.

 Depending on the network you are using, you will be charged a variable amount depending on the usage volume, up to about $10 per transaction on the Ethereum blockchain.

 MetaMask on the other hand can be a bit trickier.
 There is always a small transaction fee which requires Ethereum to initiate and are based on the network you are using to exchange, so can vary wildly.